Our recommendations for activities and where to go in Costa Brava

 Afraid of driving on your own?
 Then take one of our Costa Brava tours from Barcelona!
 A lovely day from Barcelona to Costa Brava and back.

-But wait!
-Would you like to know where to go in Costa Brava for great beaches and lovely seaside villages?
-Share this post to discover it:
+AND BONUS!
+Here is where to go in Costa Brava for great beaches and lovely seaside villages:

 Beaches and villages.
 Besides Tossa de Mar discussed above, the beaches in Palafrugell (Calella, Llafranch and Tamariu) are gorgeous and quieter, and the village of Calella de Palafrugell is famous for its porches by the beach.
 The beaches in Begur are similar to those in Palafrugell, although some of them require some walking along paths crossing Mediterranean pine forests to reach them.
 If you are looking for long sandy beaches, don’t miss those near the mouth of the Ter river near Pals.
 And for wilder rocky beaches and quaint whitewashed villages, don’t miss Cadaqués and Port de la Selva, close to the border with France.